DarrielleEvans/D5/README.md

 <img width="1003" alt="Screen Shot 2023-11-25 at 12 36 52 PM" src="https://github.com/DarrielleEvans/D5/assets/89504317/38060a83-68c6-4623-895e-bf766c2e8cca">

 - Jenkinsfilev2 has the following stages:
+- I created a second pipeline to run the Bankingv2 branch using the Jenkinsfilev2
   - Clean: This stage executes the pkill script, which terminates the Gunicorn process.
 This step is crucial for ensuring a smooth deployment of new code by preventing conflicts between different application versions.
   - Deploy: This stage deploys the new version of the application.
   - Once I have verified that the new features work as intended, I merge the new branch with main to ensure the main branch is updated with      the latest application version.